Frequently Asked Questions

 There are several reasons for this approach.
 Firstly, the Partners wanted to encourage participation in the EAAFP by as many Flyway countries as possible.
 A legal obligation and annual payment, on top of payments already required due to membership of other agreements, might discourage some countries from joining.
 Also, whereas the Africa-Europe Waterbird Agreement is affiliated with UNEP because many countries were Parties to the Convention on Migratory Species (CMS), the proportion of countries that are CMS Parties in the EAA Flyway is low, therefore that approach was not possible in our Flyway.

 No, the EAAF Partnership does not exist to disperse money from a core fund to worthy proponents of worthy projects for waterbird conservation.
-It does not collect membership dues from its Partners (members) and does not possess unrestricted core funds.
-It does not have staff dedicated to fundraising, though from time to time it may provide technical advice to Partners in regard to their own funding proposals, or support a group of Partners in bidding for funds to conduct a Flyway-wide activity on migratory waterbirds.
+It does not collect membership dues from its Partners (members) and does not possess unrestricted core funds, though from time to time it may provide technical advice to Partners in regard to their own funding proposals, or support a group of Partners in bidding for funds to conduct a Flyway-wide activity on migratory waterbirds.
 Presently, the Secretariat has an annual budget allocation for Partnership Activities but these funds are typically consumed in running predetermined activities that bring numbers of Partners together to work collaboratively on priority tasks.

 Partners and entities with an interest in conservation of migratory waterbirds may apply to small grant funds (listed on the EAAFP website) or major regional or global donors to environmental projects.